R-Rothrock/diatom/README.md

      - `protocols/unpack.h`
    - [x] much makefile
      - `protocols/makefile`
+   - [ ] tally all the things that a process can request from its kernel and make it possible.
  - Design the logging system
    - [x] make logging functions
      - `logging/logging.c`